-You should turn on Auto Return, set the return URL to https://YOUR\PORTAL\HOSTNAME/billing/paypal/verify.
+You should turn on Auto Return, set the return URL to https://YOUR\PORTAL\HOSTNAME/ billing/paypal/verify.

-You should also take note of the Identity Token as it will be required in the PacketFence configuration.
+Enable Payment data transfert and you should see the Identity Token appear, note it as it will be required in the PacketFence configuration.